 Bolts endorses and subscribes to the ethical guidelines recommended by organizations that monitor nonprofit journalism such as the Institute for Nonprofit News.

-We therefore have a policy of disclosing all contributions of at least $5,000, a level chosen in accordance with INN’s recomendation.
-As of May 2022, all such donors are as follows.
+We have a policy of disclosing all donors who contribute at least $5,000 over a year, a level chosen in accordance with INN’s recommendation.
+As of February 2023, all such donors are as follows.

 Benjamin Rahn and Katherine Paur